Freedom Works Here.

 In the months that followed, the importance of high-speed broadband access became apparent as an unprecedented global pandemic ushered in a seismic shift in how students attended class and many people worked.
 High-speed broadband proved itself to be critical infrastructure and our legislators have continued to invest greater amounts into broadband development.

 “ConnectSD is investing in South Dakota’s future by bringing high-speed broadband access to every South Dakota family,” said Governor Noem.
-“We are committed to connecting every corner of South Dakota with high-speed internet access, and this investment will allow us to overcome challenges that stand in the way of that mission.”
+“We are committed to connecting every corner of South Dakota with high-speed internet access, and these investments will allow us to overcome challenges that stand in the way of that mission.”